-You can host your content library using Google Docs or Sharepoint, an internal wiki, in your CRM, or in a sales enablement platform.
+You can host your content library using Google Docs or Sharepoint, an internal wiki, your CRM, or a sales enablement platform.

-While you audit and organise your sales content, it's essential to remember that times change, and content that was relevant in the past might not be today.
-You must keep the content library up to date to enable your sales team to fulfil the target audience's expectations.
+While you audit and organise your sales content, it's essential to remember that times change and that content that was relevant in the past might not be today.
+You must keep the content library current to enable your sales team to fulfil the target audience's expectations.

 However, some types of sales content can have much longer lifecycles.
 Here are a couple of examples:

 Case studies are the most critical content in the sales rep's sales asset library.
-Most prospects need some 'proof' before they decide to buy, and case studies provide this.
+Most prospects need proof before buying, and case studies provide this.

-So within six months of a new product, solution or service being launched, you should aim to have one or two case studies explaining the offering, the challenges it resolves, and the result for your customer.
-During this period, use your CRM system to find customers who could potentially be exemplary case study subjects.
+So, within six months of launching a new product, solution, or service, you should aim to have one or two case studies explaining the offering, the challenges it resolves, and the results for your customer.
+Use your CRM system to find customers who could potentially be exemplary case study subjects during this period.

 Create email templates

-If you're just getting started with sales enablement, find out what content you should focus on in our article, The best sales enablement content to prioritise.
+If you're just starting with sales enablement, find out what content you should focus on in our article, The best sales enablement content to prioritise.

 Sales enablement automation

 Ten years ago, sales were a manual business.
 Today, the reality is very different.
-Processes that were once manual can now be automated, which means sales reps can reach more prospects and speed up the sales cycle.
+Once manual processes can be automated, sales reps can reach more prospects and speed up the sales cycle.